-Many of the symptoms of non-Hodgkin lymphoma are not specific enough to say for certain if they are being caused by cancer.
-Most of these symptoms can also be caused by non-cancerous problems, like infections, or by other kinds of cancers.
+Many symptoms of non-Hodgkin lymphoma are not specific enough to say for certain if they are being caused by cancer.
+Most of them can also be caused by non-cancerous problems, like infections, or by other kinds of cancers.

 For example, enlarged lymph nodes are more often caused by infections than by non-Hodgkin lymphoma.
 Because of this, doctors often prescribe antibiotics and wait a few weeks to see if the nodes shrink.

 A biopsy might be needed right away if the size, texture, or location of the node or the presence of other symptoms strongly suggests cancer.
-But a delay in diagnosis of a few weeks is not likely to be harmful unless it’s a very rapidly growing lymphoma.
+But delaying the diagnosis for a few weeks is not likely to be harmful unless it’s a very fast-growing lymphoma.

 Types of biopsies used to diagnose non-Hodgkin lymphoma

 A biopsy is the only way to diagnose non-Hodgkin lymphoma.
 There are several types of biopsies.
-Doctors choose which one to use based on the unique aspects of each person’s situation.
+Doctors choose which one to use based on each person’s situation.

 Excisional or incisional biopsy: This is the most common type of biopsy if lymphoma is suspected.
 In this procedure, a surgeon cuts through the skin to remove either the entire node (excisional biopsy) or a small part of a large tumor (incisional biopsy).

-If the node is near the skin surface, this is a simple operation that can often be done with local anesthesia (numbing medicine).
-But if the node is inside the chest or abdomen, the patient is sedated or given general anesthesia (drugs are used to put the patient into a deep sleep).
+If the enlarged node is near the skin surface, this is a simple operation that can often be done with local anesthesia (numbing medicine).
+But if it is inside the chest or abdomen, the patient will be sedated or given general anesthesia (drugs are used to put the patient into a deep sleep).